17 Best Criminal Defense Lawyer Strategies vs Prosecutors

 4. Defendant has an Alibi

-A defendant cannot be guilty of many offenses if their criminal defence lawyer can show they were elsewhere when the crime occurred and therefore couldn't have committed the alleged crime.
+A defendant cannot be guilty of many offenses if their criminal defense attorney can show they were elsewhere when the crime occurred and therefore couldn't have committed the alleged crime.

 Entrapment happens when a normally law-abiding citizen commits an offense because of intimidation, coercion, or law enforcement going too far to persuade someone to violate the law.